 Animated Loading Screen & Pop-up

 An animated loading screen delays the rendering of actual content because it, too, needs to be loaded.
 A pop-up is an interruptive way of displaying information because it covers relevant content.
 Some of them will even hide or blur areas of web pages not overlaid by pop-ups.
 If a pop-up is displayed when search engine robots crawl through the page, it may be penalized.

 Full Screen Banner

-Another popular web design trends is the usage of full screen banner, sometimes also called hero header.
+Another popular web design trend is the usage of full screen banners, sometimes also called hero headers.
 It basically involves using oversized images or videos as banner background, usually overlaid with texts.
-A hero image on a webpage is like a cover page for a magazine, it draws readers in.
-However, the problem is search engines prioritize information that’s “above the fold,” which is content loaded in the initial viewport without scrolling.
-So by having a full screen banner, it pushes important contents down and therefore not optimized for search engines.
+A hero image on a webpage is like a cover page for a magazine, and it draws readers in.
+However, search engines prioritize information that’s “above the fold,” which is content loaded in the initial viewport without scrolling.
+So by having a full screen banner pushes important contents down and, therefore not optimized for search engines.

 Web Design Trends or Fads?

 We’re not saying don’t use these design elements on your website because we use them, too.
-They took over Internet because they’re visually pleasing, add interactivity or maximize space usage.
-It doesn’t make sense to completely avoid them.
-However, as SEO experts, we know what we can get away with without too much impact and we compensate with other techniques.
+They took over the Internet because they’re visually pleasing, add interactivity or maximize space usage.
+It doesn’t make sense to avoid them completely.
+However, as SEO experts, we know what we can get away with without too much impact, and we compensate with other techniques.
 At the end of the day, we build websites for human beings, not for robots to crawl.
 Therefore, we shouldn’t sacrifice user-friendliness or aesthetics for the sake of satisfying search engines.
-Remember, search visibility will get you leads, but your website still needs to be attractive enough convert them.
-If you’re looking for a web design company that build quality, search engine optimized websites, we’d love to help.
+Remember, search visibility will get you leads, but your website still needs to be attractive enough to convert them.
+If you’re looking for a web design company that builds quality, search engine optimized websites, and we’d love to help.
 Click the button below to get in touch with us.